List of Hell's Paradise episodes

-Hell's Paradise (地獄楽, Jigokuraku) is an anime television series based on Yuji Kaku's manga series of the same name.
-In November 2022, an anime adaptation was announced by Crunchyroll.
-The story follows ninja Gabimaru and the executioner Yamada Asaemon Sagiri as they search for the elixir of life.

-The series was animated by MAPPA, produced by Twin Engine, and directed by Kaori Makita.
-Akira Kindaichi writing the scripts, Koji Hisaki designing the characters, and Yoshiaki Dewa composing the music.
-The first season consisted of 13 episodes and aired from April 1 to July 1, 2023, on TV Tokyo and other networks.
-Crunchyroll had streamed the series internationally outside of Asia, while Netflix streamed the series in Asia-Pacific (excluding Mainland China, Australia, and New Zealand).
+Hell's Paradise is an anime television series based on the manga series Hell's Paradise: Jigokuraku by Yuji Kaku.
+In November 2022, an anime adaptation of the manga was announced by Crunchyroll.
+The story follows ninja Gabimaru and executioner Yamada Asaemon Sagiri as they search for the elixir of life.
+The series is animated by MAPPA and produced by Twin Engine, with series direction by Kaori Makita.
+Akira Kindaichi wrote the scripts, Koji Hisaki designed the characters, and Yoshiaki Dewa composed the music.
+The first season consisted of 13 episodes and aired from April 1 to July 1, 2023, on TV Tokyo and its affiliates.
+Crunchyroll streamed the series internationally outside of Asia, while Netflix streamed the series in Asia-Pacific (excluding Mainland China, Australia, and New Zealand).
 It adapted the manga's "Island" and "Lord Tensen" story arcs.
-The episodes use two pieces of theme music: one opening and one ending theme.

-A second season was announced after the airing of the thirteenth episode.
-The season will adapt the manga's "Lord Tensen" and "Hōrai" story arcs, and is set to premiere in January 2026, with the cast and staff returning to reprise their roles.
+Immediately following the conclusion of the first season, a second season was announced.
+The season is adapting the manga's "Lord Tensen" and "Hōrai" story arcs, and aired from January 11 to March 29, 2026, with most cast and staff from the first season reprising their roles.